cs3org/OCM-API/IETF-RFC.md

   for a short-lived bearer token.
-  _ `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises public keys in the `publicKeys` array for signature verification.
+  _ `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises public keys in the format specified by [RFC7515] at the `/.well-known/jwks.json` endpoint for signature verification.
   _ `"invites"` - to indicate the server would support acting as an Invite Sender or Invite Receiver OCM Server.
 This might be useful for suggesting to a user that existing contacts might be upgraded